February 7th, 2018 | Aislinn Thompson

 Drop in every day for the very prettiest, most unique wedding inspiration and – if you are a Brides Up North bride – to see if your real wedding was one of our top picks.

-This afternoon we’re featuring a summer wedding filled to the brim with gorgeousness.
+Happy New Year!
+Today we’re recapping on a summer wedding filled to the brim with gorgeousness.
 It starts with the bride and that bespoke dress, which she twirled to full effect until the early hours.
 She didn’t stop there, though: her lucky #bridesquad girls were treated to matching morning gowns and the prettiest ASOS floral-print frocks you can imagine.
 And there’s still more – pastel paper lanterns, a glittering headpiece, an adorable flower girl or two, petals strewn along the aisle…the pretty knows no bounds!

 The Glasshouse at Abbeywood Estate was the perfect backdrop to their relaxed celebration, with the windows bringing the outdoors in and the early summer flowers complementing the beauty of their big day.

 With images by Mike Plunkett Photography.

 laura says: We got engaged five years ago when Dean booked a meal at my favourite restaurant, San Carlo, in Manchester.
 As a surprise, he’d invited some friends and my parents to the meal.
 It wasn’t until he got up to thank everyone for coming that I realised what he was doing and he got down on one knee to propose!
 He had asked for my dad’s permission beforehand but my mum and sister had no idea and were totally shocked.
 Needless to say, there were a few tears!

 We married on 3rd June 2016.
 In all honesty, we chose a Friday as it was slightly cheaper and we chose June because we hoped for some sun – and we weren’t disappointed!